undoio/addons/sample_functions/README.md

 ================

 Sampler which counts the number of times we find ourselves in a particular function.
-Outputs a list of functions and with their counts.
+Outputs a list of functions with their counts.

 	Usage:
 	  usample <start_bbcount> <end_bbcount> <bbcount_interval>